32 Different Types of Moths in Minnesota

 These types of moths in Minnesota have light bluish-gray wings that feature several dark smudges or spots on the upper surface.
 Their body color varies from yellowish tan to orange-brown, with some dark transverse stripes or specks visible along the abdomen and hindwings.
 The head is small and roughly rectangular in shape compared to the other body parts.

-The caterpillars of Dingy Cutworm types of moths in Minnesota typically feed on different types of grasses, making them agricultural pests in some cases.
+The caterpillars of Dingy Cutworm moths in Minnesota typically feed on different types of grasses, making them agricultural pests in some cases.
 Though it has not been studied in great detail, their larvae may overwinter deep underground during cold months and emerge as adults later during summer.
-In things like urban parks, Dingy Cutworm types of moths in Minnesota are considered beneficial since they act as pollinators while feeding on nectar sources among flowers.
+In urban parks, Dingy Cutworm types of moths in Minnesota are considered beneficial since they act as pollinators while feeding on nectar sources among flowers.

 24. European Corn Borer Moth